 Image segmentation consists in partitioning a given image into multiple segments in which pixels share some characteristics.
-One of the most relevant models in the field of image segmentation is the \textit{Mumford-Shah} ($MS$) model, introduced by the authors in \cite{MS}.
+One of the most relevant models in the field of image segmentation is the \textit{Mumford-Shah} (MS) model, introduced by the authors in \cite{MS}.
 This model was the seed of a very successful approach to the problem: variational techniques with level set formulations.
 A particular case of the Mumford-Shah model is the case in which the objective function is piecewise constant inside some domains with finite perimeters.
 This model was introduced by Chan and Vese in the $2$-phases and multiphases framework in \cite{CV} and \cite{CV-n}, respectively.
-They are known as \textit{Chan-Vese's} ($CV$) models and {play a cornerstone role in diverse recent applications of image processing (e.g. see \cite{CORONA, NAG, Zheng2022, ZHENG}).}\\
+They are known as \textit{Chan-Vese} (CV) models and {play a cornerstone role in diverse recent applications of image processing (e.g. see \cite{CORONA, NAG, Zheng2022, ZHENG}).}\\

-The starting point of this paper is the recent study \cite{Cai} about the relationship between the $CV$ model in image segmentation and \textit{Rudin-Osher-Fatemi's} ($ROF$) model in image denoising (see \cite{ROF}).
-In \cite{Cai}, the authors show that a thresholding in the $ROF$ model's solution provides a partial minimizer of the two phases $CV$ functional, which can be {written} as
+The starting point of this paper is the recent study \cite{Cai} about the relationship between the CV model in image segmentation and \textit{Rudin-Osher-Fatemi's} (ROF) model in image denoising (see \cite{ROF}).
+In \cite{Cai}, the authors show that a thresholding in the ROF model's solution provides a partial minimizer of the two phases CV functional, which can be {written} as

-A partial minimizer in the sense that one can obtain a minimizer in the three variables; i.e. letting $\Lambda_u:=\{x: u(x)\geq \frac{c_1+c_2}{2}\}$, with $u$ being the minimizer of the $ROF$ functional {(see \cite[Proposition 2.6]{CHAMBOLLE-CASELLES})}, one has
+A partial minimizer in the sense that one can obtain a minimizer in each of its three variables; i.e. letting $\Lambda_u:=\{x: u(x)\geq \frac{c_1+c_2}{2}\}$, with $u$ being the minimizer of the ROF functional {(see \cite[Proposition 2.6]{CHAMBOLLE-CASELLES})}, one has